wenrqme/poqusite/content/fanart/rayquaza.md

 This is a commissioned drawing of a battle between Rayquaza and Duraludon!

-The thumbnails for this:
+![trash](/img/extra/rqz_ex0.jpg)

 Initially I had all the smoke outlined like I drew them in the thumbnails, but I ended up scrapping it for a more painted look so that it feels softer with some translucency.

-![trash](/img/extra/rqz_ex0.jpg)